 - documentation of immunity or previous infection

-- for people over four years, documentation of two doses of measles-containing vaccine, given at least one month apart and given after 12 months of age.
+- for individuals aged 15 months and older: documentation of two doses of measles-containing vaccine, given at least one month apart and given from 12 months of age.

 It is not generally recommended to wait for serology results to determine immunity.
 The delay in providing post-exposure prophylactic immunisation reduces the likelihood of the treatment working.
 It is safe to give MMR (or NHIG, as indicated in the measles chapter of the immunisation handbook) to people who are already immune.
 Therefore, we recommend that contacts without evidence of immunity should be vaccinated promptly.